 I didn’t know Chris would lose his brother or Christina would lose her uncle.

 Mayor Giuliani said to go to the city and spend money.
 “Go out to eat, the city needs your help.”
 After attending benefit after benefit, we listened to his plea.
 I went to Asia De Cuba, a trendy hot spot on Madison Avenue.
-Who knew I would meet my husband that night.
-Who knew my future of creating four children was standing right in front of me.
+Who knew I would meet my husband that night?
+Who knew my future of creating four children was standing right in front of me?

 I am happy to say the nightmares have slowly dissipated, and my fear has lessened even though we still exist in uncertainty.
-Like my fellow New Yorker’s, I continue on with my faith, praying and moving forward with a little more strength and a little more resilience.
+Like my fellow New Yorkers, I continue on with my faith, praying and moving forward with a little more strength and a little more resilience.
 9/11 will always be etched in my chapters, but I won’t let it define who I am.
-All we can do is educate, honor and remember.
-One things for certain, I’ll Never Forget!
+All we can do is educate, honor, and remember.
+One thing’s for certain: I’ll Never Forget!